penguinite/onbox/docs/design.md

 First, I have to work to achieve the first stage which is a stable, reliable ActivityPub backend that consumes little resources.

-## Using a custom config language
+## Iniplus for config

-Pothole uses a custom config language with a custom parser written by yours truly.
+Pothole uses `iniplus` (Package link [here](https://github.com/penguinite/iniplus.git)) for parsing configuration data, `iniplus` is basically just INI with support for arrays and tables.

-It's basically just `std/parsecfg`'s language but with support for multi-line arrays.
+### All config options will be lowercase by default

-### Parse keys/options as lowercase by default.
+`iniplus` does distinguish from "PORT", "Port" and "port", so, so to make configuration easier.

-I don't think it makes sense to distinguish "PORT", "Port" and "port" in the configuration file, the configuration parser should ideally lowercase all values when adding them to `configTable` so that programs don't worry about if they are spelling it right.
+We will make all configuration options fully lowercase.

 ## Startup routine